BrianBrophy/OpenStack-Installation/README.md

 +--------------------------------------+---------+---------------+----------+----------------+--------+
 </pre>

-- Lookup an available floating IP within neutron (if need be, assign a new one)
+- Lookup an available floating IP within neutron (if need be, assign a new one using "nova floating-ip-create ext-net")

 <pre>neutron floatingip-list</pre>